binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 5. What is your process around terminating my contract with you and/or moving to another CSP?

    Make sure you have an [exit and/or migration](http://blog.sysfore.com/do-you-have-your-cloud-exit-plan-ready/) strategy planned as part of entering into an agreement with your chosen CSP.
-Make sure it is incorporated as part of your contract with your chosen CSP.
+Make sure it is incorporated as part of the contract with your chosen CSP.

    * What is the CSP is going to do to assist in terminating and/or migrating your data and services from the CSP.
 Consider how long it may take you to move your data at slow internet speeds if you have large amounts stored.
 Will you be able to use the CSPs proprietary [API based technique](http://searchcloudstorage.techtarget.com/opinion/The-need-for-a-cloud-exit-strategy-and-what-we-can-learn-from-Nirvanix) for migrating your data from the current CSP to a new CSP?
-If your current CSP goes out of business, you may only have two weeks to move everything and set-up shop on another cloud, as was the case with [Nirvanix](http://searchcloudstorage.techtarget.com/news/2240205813/Nirvanix-cloud-customers-face-worse-nightmares).
-The tighter you integrate with your current CSP and leverage their proprietary services, the more work it will be to move, but at the same time, the less you depend on your CSPs proprietary services, the [less benefit](http://www.theserverside.com/feature/Getting-out-is-harder-than-getting-in-The-importance-of-a-cloud-exit-strategy) you will be getting from them.
+If your current CSP goes out of business, you may only have two weeks to move everything and set-up shop with another cloud, as was the case with [Nirvanix](http://searchcloudstorage.techtarget.com/news/2240205813/Nirvanix-cloud-customers-face-worse-nightmares).
+The tighter you integrate your current CSP and leverage their proprietary services, the more work it will be to move.
+At the same time, the less you depend on your CSPs proprietary services, the [less benefit](http://www.theserverside.com/feature/Getting-out-is-harder-than-getting-in-The-importance-of-a-cloud-exit-strategy) you will get from them.
 This is why threat modelling is an essential part of discovering a strategy that works for your organisations requirements
    * How does the CSP deal with your data and services when your contract is terminated, does it lie around somewhere for some time?
 Ideally, be certain that it is completely purged so that it is not available on their network at all.
-If it remains for a duration, is it discoverable by an attacker?
+If it remains there for a duration, is it discoverable by an attacker?
 Will they let you test this?
 If not, they are probably trying to hide something.
-Remember, often a greater number of attacks [come from within](#network-identify-risks-fortress-mentality) the organisation than from external
+Remember, often a greater number of attacks [come from within](#network-identify-risks-fortress-mentality) the organisation rather than from external
    * Does the CSP have third parties that audit, test and certify the completeness of the termination/migration procedure

 6. Where do your servers, processes and data reside physically?

    Do not assume that your data in the Cloud in another country is governed by the same laws as it is in your country.
-Make sure you are aware of the laws that apply to your data, depending on where it is
+Make sure you are aware of the laws that apply to your data, depending on where it is held

 7. Who can view the data I store in the Cloud?